Corruption in Thailand: Vorayudh Yoovidhya, Red Bull heir

 In 2012, Vorayudh Yoovidhya, a grandson of Red Bull co-founder Chaleo Yoovidhya, was driving a Ferrari in the early morning of 3 September when he hit and killed Police Senior Sgt Maj Wichean Glanprasert, the patrol unit chief of the police station in the Thong Lo area of Bangkok.
 Vorayudh's car hit the officer and dragged his body some distance.
 Vorayudh fled the scene, returning home.
 He subsequently attempted to have an employee at his home take the blame for the crime.
 Vorayudh was charged with reckless driving causing death, failing to help a crash victim, and speeding.
 Vorayudh then disappeared.
 Police failed to indict him for speeding and its statute of limitations expired in 2013.
 The reckless driving charge expired in September 2017.
 Vorayudh has been repeatedly summoned to meet authorities.
 He has avoided each meeting, his lawyer claiming that he was sick or out of the country on business.
 Police have failed to capture him and claim to have no clue as to his whereabouts.
 Bangkok's press maintains that the cases of "Bangkok's deadly rich kids" are handled differently from most deadly car crashes, in which common Thais are arrested, prosecuted, and jailed.
-Vorayudh failed to show for his latest, 30 March 2017, summons.
-A spokesman for the Office of the Attorney-General said the defendant is in Britain on personal business and had asked for another postponement.
-The spokesman declared that Vorayudh's five-year refusal to appear is acceptable because he had filed a complaint of unfair treatment.
+Vorayudh failed to show up for his latest, 30 March 2017, summons.
+A spokesman for the Office of the Attorney-General said the defendant was in Britain on personal business and had asked for another postponement.
+The spokesman declared that Vorayudh's five-year refusal to appear was acceptable because he had filed a complaint of unfair treatment.
 He went on to say that the fact that Vorayuth was from one of Thailand's richest families was not a factor in his excused absence.